 Writing - Sentence Stacking

 As a school we have adopted “The Write Stuff” by Jane Considine to bring clarity to the mechanics of writing.
 “The Write Stuff” follows a method called “Sentence Stacking” which refers to the fact that sentences are stacked together and organised to engage children with short, intensive moments of learning that they can then immediately apply to their own writing.
-An individual lesson is based on a sentence model, broken in to three chunks:
+An individual lesson is based on a sentence model:

 Initiate section – a stimulus to capture the children’s imagination and set up a sentence.